-Here we´re dedicated to giving folks the opportunity to connect with someone who lives in the city when they have questions, as well as showcase their hometowns´ attractions.
+Here we´re dedicated to celebrating cities across the world, as well as giving folks the opportunity to connect with someone who lives in a city they want to visit, as well as showcase their hometowns´ attractions.
 Join us and represent your city!

 54 Members